Īhenga

 Īhenga was an early Māori explorer and rangatira of Te Arawa.
 After burying his father at Moehau, he travelled to Maketu to be purified by his uncle Kahumatamomoe, whose daughter he married.
 He explored the North Island and named many places, including Lakes Rotoiti and Rotorua.
-He tricked the existing residents out of their land and settled at Ngonogtaha.
+He tricked the existing residents out of their land and settled at Ngongotaha a suburb of Rotorua.
 Later, he and Kahumamatamomoe travelled to Kaipara together.
 He might have lived in the early fifteenth century.

 Life

 Īhenga was the youngest son of Tuhoromatakakā and Uenuku-whakarorongarangi.
 He had three elder brothers: Taramainuku, who ultimately settled at Kaipara, Warenga, who settled at Kawakawa in the Bay of Islands, and Huarere, who remained at Moehau.
 Through his father, he was a grandson of Tama-te-kapua, the captain of the Arawa canoe, which brought Te Arawa from Hawaiki to New Zealand.
 According to some sources, Īhenga was on the Arawa himself.
 Tama-te-kapua had originally settled at Maketu in the Bay of Plenty with his sons Tuhoromatakakā and Kahumatamomoe, but disagreements over the ownership of fields led Tama-te-kapua and Tuhoromatakakā to depart for Moehau.